JBurlison/Pandaros.Settlers/README.md

 The mod should be in \Steam\steamapps\common\Colony Survival\gamedata\mods\Pandaros\Settlers\

 ## Tips
-You may only recruit up to 10 colonists.
-After this the mod will kill off any aditional.
-Every morning the mod will evaluate your colony and send you more colonists.

 To maxize the number you get and the chance to get them in the morning make sure of the following:
 * Have jobs available!
 Everyone loves a Job!